elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 :::note

-The indexOf() method cannot take powerful search values (regular expressions) like the search method.
-It should be noted, the indexOf search is case-sensitive.
+The indexOf() method cannot take powerful search values (regular expressions) as the search method.
+We should note that the indexOf search is case-sensitive.

 :::